marcurto/Your-day/README.md

 ## Description
 <img src="css\images\portada-readme.jpg" />

-Would you like to know which song was the most listened to the day you were born?
-Or the most watched movie?
-In **Your** **Day** you will be able to find out.
+Would you like to know which **song** was the most listened to the day you were born?
+Or the most watched **movie**?
+Or the best selling **book**?
+In **Yourday** you will be able to find out.

+On this website you can find out only by entering the date of your birth.
+Let's enjoy it!

-Your day was developed using HTML, CSS and JavaScript as a part of the Ironhack Web Development Bootcamp (WebDev-FT-0920) using X API.
+Your day was developed using HTML, CSS and JavaScript as a part of the Ironhack Web Development Bootcamp (WebDev-FT-0920).

 ##